DoubleCouponDay/stickle/README.md

 - Fix no External References created in POUs.

+- Support Omron Builtin Global Variables.

 ## Nice to have

+- Request toggling off autocomplete in the Structured Text Syntax Highlighting extension for VSC.

 - clean up all .is_none() calls and bubble up Err results to the closure, without escaping the for loop.

-    should try to minimize unwrap calls.

-- Support Unions.

-- Somehow add semicolons to the end of every statement block?
-Rusty doesn't validate that.

-- Somehow filter Function Block instances as function internal or as global.
-They should be TODO

-- Support network publish modes for globals. eg: custom token..

 - Global pattern input files for xml conversion.

     This works for `-c` so why not other compilation modes?

+- Support Unions.

+- Print a warning on missing semicolons?

+- Print a warning on Function Blocks instanced in function vars or global vars.

+- Support network publish modes for globals.

 - stdlib bundled inside docker image.

-- actions, classes, methods, init functions, project init functions.
+- actions, classes, methods, init functions, project init functions included in the generated xml.

 - add lit tests for Windows.